Updates

 7.4

 InVideo AI without Sora is a platform that has just lost its headline feature and hasn’t clearly reoriented its marketing around what remains.
-What remains is substantial: a prompt-to-video workflow that solves a real problem for a real audience, VEO 3.1 and Kling as genuinely competitive generative models, voice cloning that works reliably, and the most comprehensive stock library in its price category.
-For a non-professional creator who needs video content regularly without editing skills, InVideo AI at $28/month is still difficult to match.
+What remains is substantial: a prompt-to-video workflow that solves a real problem for a real audience, VEO 3.1 and Kling 3.0 as competitive generative models, Seedance 2.0 on higher plans, voice cloning that works reliably, and the most comprehensive stock library in its price category.

 The qualification has not changed since before the Sora announcement: the platform you think you’re buying and the platform you experience if you use generative AI heavily are meaningfully different things.
 Subscribe to Plus expecting to produce VEO 3.1 footage at volume and you’ll be frustrated by the end of month one.
 The refund policy enforcement means discovering that mismatch after payment is a difficult position to recover from.